CephalofairGames/gloomhaven2e-faq/index.md

 <p><b>Prepare for the Kill (3, top)</b> (1) The 'whenever' clause just lets this card persist until it triggers.
 It is discarded when it triggers.
 (2) The tear is removed immediately when you enter its hex, so this will interrupt your movement to gain Strengthen and damage the adjacent enemies.
 You may continue the move afterwards.</p>

+<p><b>Shadowstrike (8, top)</b> Note that although 'suffer damage' is not generally a targeted effect, red hexes imply targeting.
+You need a targetable enemy in the red hexes to perform this ability.</p>

 </details>
 <br>